jic-dtool/dtool-create/README.rst

 README
 ======

-Dtool plugin for creating datasets and collections
+Dtool plugin for creating datasets.

 To install the dtool-create package.